Professional Pet Assisted Therapy Certificate Program (PAT)

-- Part A (10 hours, generally one hour a week): Part A is typically held at one of the training sites: Elmhurst Rehabilitation and Healthcare Center, Briarcliffe Manor, the Cranston Arc, and Webster St. School (Providence).
+- Part A (10 hours, generally one hour a week): Part A is typically held at one of the approved training sites.
 Under the supervision of a highly qualified mentor, students provide PAT treatment with supervision and will additionally learn about PAT guidelines, referrals, goal setting and documentation.

 - Part B (10 hours, generally one hour a week) requires the completion of Part A. Students work with the internship coordinator (instructor) to create their own PAT program in a facility which previously has not had one, based on their pet’s personality and interests.
 Teams then implement the PAT plan they just developed under the supervision of the internship coordinator

 *Because this is a non-credit program, the PC tuition benefit is not applicable to these courses.
 No refunds once course begins.
 PC staff and faculty are responsible for the full course fee.